Matchday Info: Premier Sports Cup Final

 Match Details

-The game kicks-off at 5:30pm and season tickets are valid for the match.
+The game kicks-off at 5:45pm and season tickets are valid for the match.
 Full instructions on how to download and use the Future Ticketing digital app can be found HERE.

-The St Mirren Ticket Office is open on matchday from 1:30pm until just after kick-off (5:30pm).
+The St Mirren Ticket Office is open on matchday from 2pm until just after kick-off (5:45pm).
 The match is all ticket – tickets will be on sale UNTIL KICK-OFF (subject to availability).

-Away tickets were on sale to opposition fans directly through Celtic.
-These have now sold out.
-There are strictly no sale of tickets for away supporters at The SMiSA Stadium.
+Away tickets are being sold directly by Hibernian.
+There are NO tickets available for away supporters at The SMiSA Stadium.

-Turnstiles will open to supporters on matchday from 4:30pm.
+Turnstiles will open to supporters on matchday from 4:45pm.
 Supporters should arrive early to avoid delays.
 Supporters should be respectful of each other and remain within their allocated seats.
 Please do not stand in non-seated areas.
-Supporters should also note that there is no access between the West and North Stands.

 Ticket Information